craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Class - Blood Hunter.md

 ##### Fate's Bargain
 You take this feature instead of the **Brand of the Sapping Scar** feature at 11th level.

-	Your soul is your own again.qa
+Your soul is your own again.

 ## Blood Curses
 ##### Curse of the Warrior
 As a bonus action, choose a creature you have already made an Attack against this turn.
 Then, make an Attack roll against that creature.
+You may use this *blood curse* a number of times equal to the maximum value of your *hemocraft die*.

 *Amplify*.
 You may choose any creature instead.